Honest comparison

 Run both if you want — Homegrown for discovery, CottageOps for the operations behind the storefront.
 Cancel any time, refund on the most-recent month if you forget.

-Start free for 30 days
+Start free

 Homegrown comparison reflects publicly-listed pricing & features as of 2026-05.
 Not legal advice — verify cottage-food requirements with your state agency.